 Ken Bendat has maintained a lifelong interest in Asian culture and medicine – stemming from discovering the limitations of modern medicine in treating illnesses in his family and a deep appreciation for the role of the mind and spirit in fully healing chronic illness.

 While completing a bachelor’s degree at UC Santa Cruz in Biology and Environmental Studies, Ken briefly attended a Chiropractic college, apprenticed on an organic farm, and lived in a Tibetan Buddhist center.
 Through these experiences he discovered that a career in Chinese medicine was the path that made sense.
-At 24 he began his education at Five Branches Institute school of Traditional Chinese Medicine (TCM) in Santa Cruz, being in their first graduating class in 1986.
+At 24 he began his education at Five Branches Institute school of Traditional Chinese Medicine in Santa Cruz, California, being in their first graduating class in 1986.
 While studying he completed several internships with private practitioners as well as received his Diplomate status degree and California license.
-During this time he also began his study of yoga and Daoism with Charles Belyea (now ‘Liu Ming’), the founder of the Five Branches.
+During this time he also began his study of Daoism with Charles Belyea (now ‘Liu Ming’), the founder of the Five Branches.

 After practicing in California for 5 years, Ken travelled to Southeast Asia and China for 7 months in 1991-1992.
-After opening up a free clinic in Penang, Malaysia, Ken travelled to Hangzhou, China – a town famous for its West Lake (“in heaven there is paradise, on Earth there is Suzhou and Hangzhou”) While on the way to the TCM teaching college his first morning off the train, a passerby took him to the local peoples’ TCM hospital – the Zhejiang Provincial hospital near the famous lake.
-Ken spent 3 months there – interning with a reknown Lung/Stomach herbal doctor and a Gyn/fertility herbal doctor, as well as studying acupuncture and infant tui-na (massage) at the teaching college.
+After opening up a free clinic in Penang, Malaysia, Ken travelled to Hangzhou, China – a town famous for its West Lake (“in heaven there is paradise, on Earth there is Suzhou and Hangzhou”) While on the way to the Zhejiang College of Traditional Chinese Medicine his first morning off the train, a passerby took him to the local peoples’ TCM hospital – the Zhejiang Provincial hospital near the famous lake.
+Ken spent 3 months there – interning with a Lung/Stomach herbal doctor and a Gyn/fertility herbal doctor, as well as studying acupuncture and infant tui-na (massage) at the teaching college.
 He also was invited to play his guitar at a local university.

-Ken has always felt it important to maintain a full Chinese bulk herbal pharmacy as well as make use of modalities such as moxibustion and cupping – knowing that in Asia these are the gold standard of traditional treatment.
+Ken has always felt it important to maintain or have access to a full Chinese bulk herbal pharmacy – knowing that in Asia this is the gold standard of traditional herbal treatment.
 Ken views himself as a family practitioner of TCM rather than a ‘specialist’, appropriate as Chinese medicine at its classical root is not a medicine of ‘specialization’ but rather the focused clinical and well-read application of the study of ‘qi’ and ‘blood’ to the condition of the clients body, energy, and mind.
-After 22 years of experience since licensing, he prefers an initial consultation to determine how well a particular person with a chronic medical condition will respond to acupuncture/moxa and/or herbal therapy.
+The herbs can be very specific to the condition, and used in conjunction with modern medicine and scientific knowledge, but always with an eye to the underlying deeper causes rather than chasing symptoms.

 In previous historical times, when conditions didn’t respond to treatments, the doctor also knew or recommended a practitioner that worked with ‘ancestral’ causes.
 To this end, Ken has studied and applied astrogeomancy in its relation to healing – apprenticing in both Vedic and Chinese systems in order to understand how to find freedom from conditions that seem to be ‘fated’.
 When appropriate, having an understanding of those deeper cycles can unlock what appears to be a blocked body/energy state and lead to different strategies as well as acceptance (and thus relaxation) of the condition.